 7. Slack for staying in touch with your team

 If you run your own business, you'll more than likely have virtual teams.
-While it might seem sufficient to stay in touch with other freelancers via email, threads can quickly become long-winded and difficult to search through – unless you use Gmail, which has a superior search function.
+While it might seem sufficient to stay in touch with other freelancers via email, threads can quickly become wordy and confusing to search through – unless you use Gmail, which has a superior search function.

 Free | Visit the site